Tarrytown, New York: Revolutionary War period

+During the American Revolutionary War, Tarrytown was situated within the Neutral Ground of Westchester County, an unprotected buffer zone between British-controlled territory to the south and American lines to the north.
+Lacking formal military protection, residents were vulnerable to devastating raids from both sides.
+Many left the area, many others joined the Westchester County Militia and served as crucial scouts, guides, and foragers for the Continental Army in the neutral ground, knowing the terrain well.
+The Old Dutch Burying Ground, the area's oldest cemetery, holds one of the highest concentrations of Revolutionary War veteran graves in the state of New York.

+On August 4, 1776, two British warships taking part in the British invasion of New York City, HMS Phoenix and HMS Rose, repulsed the assault of an improvised American fleet of row galleys and a whaleboat near Tarrytown.

-In 1780, in a famous American Revolutionary War incident, British Major John André was arrested in Tarrytown, which exposed the plans of American defector Benedict Arnold.
-André was traveling south through the village on the Albany Post Road when he was stopped and searched by three local militiamen David Williams, John Paulding, and Isaac Van Wart.
+In 1780, in a famous incident, British Major John André was arrested in Tarrytown, which exposed the plans of American defector Benedict Arnold.
+André was traveling south through the village on the Albany Post Road when he was stopped and searched by three local militiamen, David Williams, John Paulding, and Isaac Van Wart.
 When suspicious papers were found in his boot, he was arrested as a spy, and later convicted and hanged.
-A circumstantial account of André's capture by militiamen was written in 1903 by the owner and publisher of the Tarrytown Argus, Marcius D. Raymond.
+A circumstantial account of André's capture by militiamen was written in 1903 by the local historian and publisher of the Tarrytown Argus, Marcius D. Raymond.